 Understand the Causes of this Common Ailment

-Our multidisciplinary team of neurosurgeons and physiatrists have a wealth of experience treating back pain.
-To meet patients’ needs at Frisco spine center, we focus primarily on the diagnosis and treatment of neck and back pain caused by spinal conditions.
+Our multidisciplinary team of neurosurgeons have a wealth of experience treating back pain.
+To meet patients’ needs at Frisco Spine, we focus primarily on the diagnosis and treatment of neck and back pain caused by spinal conditions.
 This allows us to provide care of the highest standard and explore multiple solutions.
 If you are suffering from lower back pain, you are not alone – nearly 8 out of 10 people will experience back pain at some point in their lives, and for many, the pain is persistent.
 Our team can help.
 By identifying and understanding the root cause of your condition, we can devise an appropriate and effective course of action.
 Don’t suffer with back pain – seek treatment.
 Contact Frisco Spine today to schedule a consultation.